-The integral of the log singularity in the free-surface component of the source potential can be evaluated either in a similar manner as for the Rankine source, or together with the regular part of the wave source potential.
-The parameter ILOG in the configuration files controls these options.
+The integral of the log singularity in the free-surface component of the source potential is evaluated either in a similar manner as for the Rankine source, or together with the regular part of the wave source potential, depending on the value of ILOG for each combination of source and field points.
 When ILOG=1, the logarithmic singularity is subtracted from the wave-source potential and integrated separately.
 When ILOG=0 it is included in the evaluation of the wave-source potential and integrated by the same quadrature.
+The assignment of ILOG is explained in Section 4.7 and Section 15.2.